 Intensification of extreme events : Global warming is leading to an increase in the frequency and intensity of extreme rainfall events, as well as accelerating coastal erosion.
 These phenomena are being observed in Brittany, where episodes of heavy rain are becoming more frequent and more intense.

-Shifting storm tracks : Climate models predict a shift towards the north storm tracks in the North Atlantic, which could alter Brittany's exposure to these phenomena.
+Shifting storm tracks : Climate models predict a northward shift in trajectories in the North Atlantic, which could modify Brittany's exposure to these events.
 This development is linked to changes in atmospheric currents brought about by global warming.

-Combined impact on the communes of Brittany : The rise in sea level, combined with the intensification of storms, is increasing the risks for many of Brittany's communes.
-Although the figure of 93 communes is mentioned in some reports, it is important to note that exposure varies depending on the locality and the protection measures put in place.
+Combined impact on the communes of Brittany : The rise in sea level, combined with the intensification of storms, is increasing the threat to many of Brittany's communes.
+Although the figure of 93 communes is mentioned in some reports, it is important to note that exposure varies depending on the locality and the protection measures in place.

 In Brittany, rising sea levels combined with increasingly violent weather episodes are already exposing more than 130,000 residents to the risk of marine submersion.